tthvo/operator-knowledge-hub/README.md

-# operator-utilities
+# operator-knowledge-hub

 A knowledge hub for k8s/oc operators.
-This includes documentations and utilities scripts.
+This includes documentations and utility scripts.

 ## SEE ALSO

-[cryostat-operator](https://github.com/cryostatio/cryostat-operator): A Kubernetes Operator to automate deployment of Cryostat and provide an API to manage JDK Flight Recordings
+[cryostat-operator](https://github.com/cryostatio/cryostat-operator): A Kubernetes Operator to automate deployment of Cryostat and provide an API to manage JDK Flight Recordings (deprecated).

 ## DOCUMENTATIONS